Gaël Clichy: 2006–2011

 During the 2006 off-season, Clichy struggled to rehab his foot injury.
 The injury became so agitating for the player that Wenger was forced to intervene on the rehabilitation process.
 Wenger, subsequently, recommended Clichy visit Dr. Mark Myerson, an orthopaedic and medical director for the Institute for Foot and Ankle Reconstruction at the Mercy Medical Center in Baltimore, Maryland.
 Clichy visited Myerson in June 2006 and was forced to undergo another surgery.
 The operation resulted in the player missing the 2006 UEFA European Under-21 Football Championship, as well as three months of domestic football with Arsenal.
 In August 2006, Cole departed the club for rivals Chelsea, a transfer which paved the way for Clichy to take over as the permanent starter.
 In three seasons as Cole's understudy, Clichy made a total of 24 league appearances for Arsenal and 57 overall.

 Clichy made his return to the team on 14 October 2006 in a 3–0 league victory over Watford appearing as a substitute.
-He returned to the starting line-up ten days later playing the entire match in a League Cup win over West Brom.
+He returned to the starting line-up ten days later playing the entire match in a League Cup win over West Bromwich Albion.
 Clichy, subsequently, featured as a starter in the next 19 matches.
 On 3 March 2007, Clichy assisted on the game-winning goal scored by Júlio Baptista in a 2–1 win over Reading.

 In the 2007–08 season, Clichy had arguably the best season of his career.
 He appeared in a career-high and team-best 49 matches and was the only player in the team to appear in all 38 league matches.
-Clichy also posted a career-high in assists delivering six with two of them coming in back-to-back league wins over Everton and West Ham in December and January.
+Clichy also posted a career-high in assists delivering six with two of them coming in back-to-back league wins over Everton and West Ham United in December and January.
 On 28 April 2008, he assisted on two goals in a 6–2 hammering of Derby County.
-For his performances during the season, Clichy was named to the Professional Footballers' Association (PFA) Team of the Year alongside teammates Bacary Sagna, Emmanuel Adebayor, and Fàbregas.
+For his performances during the season, Clichy was named to the Professional Footballers' Association (PFA) Team of the Year alongside teammates Bacary Sagna, Emmanuel Adebayor, and Cesc Fàbregas.
 He also finished second in the Arsenal fans' poll for the club's Player of the Season.
 However, despite the impressive individual season, Arsenal, for the third consecutive season, failed to win any trophies.
-On 16 May 2008, Arsenal awarded Clichy with a two-year contract extension until June 2012.
+On 16 May 2008, Arsenal awarded Clichy with a new two-year contract extension keeping him at the club until 2012.